compbiocore/covid19_analysis/README.md

 ```
 Results will be produced in ```/covid19_analysis/3_results/${YYYYMMDD}```

-A run with ~20,000 input sequences takes roughly 30 minutes to complete the primary pangolin analyses and produce figures, however the IQ-tree will run for several days.
+A run with ~20,000 input sequences takes roughly 30 minutes to complete the primary pangolin analyses and produce figures on Oscar with 24 threads and 128G RAM allocated, however the IQ-tree analysis will run for several days.
+If incomplete, IQ-tree uses checkpoints and therefore the analysis can be continued beyond the allocated time, if necessary.

 ## Running Pipeline via Oscar Interactive Session